Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 To access resources secured by an Azure AD tenant, the function app uses a service principal.
 There are three types of service principals: "application", "managed identity", and "legacy".
 This tutorial uses "application" as deployments are cross tenant.
 Cross tenant deployments do not support the use of the "managed identity" type.

 This principal references a globally unique app object.
-The service principal object defines what the app can actually do in the specific tenant, who can access the app, and what resources the app can access (see https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).
+The service principal object defines what the app can actually do in the specific tenant, who can access the app, and what resources the app can access (see https://learn.microsoft.com/en-us/entra/identity-platform/app-objects-and-service-principals?tabs=browser#service-principal-object).

-Choose a service principal name that is unique in your Azure Active Directory.
+Choose a service principal name that is unique in your Microsoft Entra ID.

 Create your service principal using the following command: